Stack Choice Is a Security Choice

 → Supabase Auth (verify session)

-→ Supabase Postgres (query data)
+→ Supabase Postgres (query data, server-side)

 → Stripe (payment status)